jeremy-lunarg/Vulkan-Tools/BUILD.md

 ### Android Tests and Demos

-After making any changes to the repository you should perform some quick sanity tests, including the layer validation tests and the cube and smoke demos with validation enabled.
+After making any changes to the repository you should perform some quick sanity tests, including the layer validation tests and the Vulkan Cube and smoke demos with validation enabled.

 #### Run Layer Validation Tests